MackyTD/Nanastoy_MathWorld/README.rst

 There are also chests along the way that you can choose whether you want to spend your valuable "action" on.

-All action except for fighting the monsters and the professor will be counted as an action, and once an action threshold has been reached, the player will be greeted with the professor, and the action counter will reset.
+All actions except for fighting the monsters and the professor will be counted as an action, and once an action threshold has been reached, the player will be greeted with the professor, and the action counter will reset.
 Decision matter!